awslabs/LibMLKEM/README.md

 # LibMLKEM - A new, formal reference implemenation of FIPS 203 ML-KEM

-This library presents a new and formally verified implementation of FIPS 203 ML-KEM (the algorithm formerly known as Kyber).
+This library presents a new and formally verified implementation of FIPS 203 ML-KEM (the algorithm formerly known as Kyber), as specified in the 24th August 2023 Draft of FIPS 203.

 The goals of producing these implementations are: